19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Arcane Eye.md

 - It can fit through narrow spaces, such as a keyhole.

 ---
-*Upcast: Increase the range by 30 feet per spell level.*
+*Upcast: Increase the range by 1 [Zone](../../../../Game%20Procedures/Core%20Procedures/Zone.md) per spell level.*